Miszo97/Grafika_v1/README.md

 ![stack Overflow](http://i.imgur.com/ijt1Ohn.png)

 ## Deal demage to the image.
 This is the moment when you can damage your image with a noise generator.
-It has two options CIRI and CTRI.Set the saturation of noise by typing how muny pixels should be damaged.
+It has two options CIRI and CTRI.Set the saturation of noise by typing how many pixels should be damaged.

 ![stack Overflow](http://i.imgur.com/tmTuJ1s.png)